EXPRESSCLUSTER/SQLServer/SQLServer2022onWindows_en.md

 # SQL Server 2022 on Windows cluster Quick Start Guide
-This article shows how to setup SQL Server 2022 Cluster with EXPRESSCLUSTER X Mirror Disk configuratoin.
+This article shows how to setup SQL Server 2022 Cluster with EXPRESSCLUSTER X Mirror Disk configuration.

 ## Reference